evkx/evkx.github.io/content/models/vinfast/vf8/VF8_Eco/_index.md

 ---
-title: VinFast VF8 Plus
+title: VinFast VF8 Eco
-linktitle: "VF8 Plus"
+linktitle: "VF8 Eco"
-description: "VinFast VF8 Plus is an all-electric SUV with a WLTP range of up to 447 km (278 miles).
+description: "VinFast VF8 Eco is an all-electric SUV with a WLTP range of up to 471 km (293 miles).
 EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true